paritytech/txwrapper-core/CHAIN_BUILDER.md

 1) **Create a `getRegistry` function**
 Your txwrapper will need to export a `getRegistry` method so users can get a polkadot-js `TypeRegistry` with the most up-to-date types for your chain.
 There are two primary options for how to approach this:
     1) Create your own `getRegistry` method, pulling types directly from your chain's type package (or simply defining the types directly in txwrapper).
-This is the recommended approach as it reduces supply-chain complexity for your chains types.
+This is the recommended approach as it reduces supply-chain complexity for your chain's types.
 Using txwrapper-registry the supply-chain for types would be: `@your-chain/types => @polkadot/apps-config => @substrate/txwrapper-regsitry => @your-chain/txwrapper-your-chain`.
 If you define your own `getRegistry` method and import types directly your supply-chain for types is reduced to: `@your-chain/types => @your-chain/txwrapper-your-chain`.
 See the [Create `getRegistry`](#create-getregistry) section for details on how to implement a `getRegistry` function.
     1) Leave the template as is, re-exporting `getRegistry` from txwrapper-registry. txwrapper-registry gets chain types from @polkadot/apps-config, so your chain will need to have its most recent types defined in @polkadot/apps-config.

 1) **Create a working example**